Visit Bees N Blooms

 Q: Where do I park?

 A: Please pull inside the farm gate near the farm stand and follow the signs to areas reserved for parking.
-Do not park on the side of Petaluma Hill Road or you may be towed.
-Download the map of the farm to see the parking areas.
-There is a space reserved for wheelchair access just inside the gate near the farm stand and another behind the Pavilion.
+There is a space reserved for wheelchair access just inside the gate near the farm stand and another space behind the Pavilion.
 Be careful of the traffic on Petaluma Hill Road when entering or exiting the property.

 Q: Can I bring my dog to Bees N Blooms?